Industrial Technology and Design curriculum

 Permanent employment as a teacher |

-Commencement of employment as a teacher in a Queensland secondary state school, following:
+Commencement of employment as a teacher in a Queensland secondary state school (based on workforce need), following:

 - successful completion of the T2T program and ITE degree